Cryotheus/rgpr_steamworks/README.md

 - No export of C types or functions ²
 - Futures for asynchronous API calls (when awaiting the Steam API's "call results")
 - Always support the latest release of the Steam API, ASAP
-- Support all of the Steam API's targets ⁴ ⁵
+- Support all of the Steam API's targets ³ ⁴
-- Support the API for game servers ⁵
+- Support the API for game servers ⁴

 ¹ Wrappers or lite bindings to unsafe functionality will always be provided if safety is not possible.
 ² Use the `sys` feature for a re-export of `rgpr_steamworks_sys` as `rgpr_steamworks::sys`.
-³ MacOs and Steam Deck are not yet supported.
-Mac requires the bindings in [rgpr_steamworks_sys](rgpr_steamworks_sys) to be generated.
+³ Mac requires the bindings in [rgpr_steamworks_sys](rgpr_steamworks_sys) to be generated.
+Both Steam Deck and MacOs are untested.
 ⁴ A major version bump may be necessary.